Pastured eggs, pork, chicken, beef & lamb

 What does pastured mean?

 The definition of Pastured is just that - pigs and chickens are raised outdoors on open fields.
 Pasture raised defines where the animals live and that they make use of the pastures provided for them.
-Pastured pork or pastured eggs are not 'grass fed', not in the truest sense of that term because pigs and chickens cannot survive on grass alone.
+Pastured pork or pastured eggs are not 'grass fed', not in the truest sense of that term because pigs and chickens productive on grass alone.
 Pigs and chickens are omnivores and that means that like you and me, they need a varied diet that consists of a nutritionally balanced feed that includes fibre, energy and protein along with essential vitamins and minerals.

 Pigs and chickens actually have a lot in common as they are both omnivores and their ancestors were originally forest dwellers.
 We need to remember that is our farm management systems.